-Message tabs is a new feature in Thunderbird 3 that enables messages, folders, search results and even some web content to be displayed in tabs within a single Thunderbird window.
+Message tabs enable messages, folders, search results and even some web content to be displayed in tabs within a single Thunderbird window.
 Similar to Firefox's tabbed browsing, multiple messages can be displayed without opening multiple Thunderbird message windows.

 How to change tab behavior